CruisesBest Time to Travel

 I've been on the bad tour.
 I know what you're afraid of.

 I need to be honest.
 The first time I visited the Mekong Delta, I hated it.
 I was on a boat with thirty-seven other people.
 A guide with a microphone pointed at things and said their names in a voice that suggested he had said those names eleven thousand times before.
 We docked at an island.
 We walked single-file through a coconut candy workshop.
-We sat in a row and listened to traditional music played for the eighteenth time that day.
-We ate elephant ear fish.
-We bought souvenirs.
+We sat in a row and bought souvenirs.
 We got back on the bus.

 I remember almost nothing from that day except the feeling of being processed.
-Like luggage on a conveyor belt — picked up, moved, put down, picked up again.
+Like luggage on a conveyor belt.
 The Delta itself — the water, the light, the people who actually live there — was a backdrop.
-Set dressing.
 I left thinking: well, that's ticked off the list.
-It was the loneliest thought I've ever had on a trip.

 So I understand the fear.
 Crowded.
 Commercialized.
 Scripted.
 If that's the Mekong, who needs it?
-But here's the thing I didn't know then: the Mekong Delta is 39,000 square kilometers.
+But here's the thing: the Mekong Delta is 39,000 square kilometers.
 That bad tour covered about 0.001% of it.
-The rest of it was just waiting, empty, for someone willing to show up without a checklist.
+The rest of it is waiting, empty, for those willing to show up without a checklist.

 The Fix